06Lizard/GYAR-Java-PlatformerGame/README.md

 to add more enemies simply create a class and have it enherit from enemy.h as it's the base enemy

 (there is a slight problem with collition handleing atm alowwing player to phase through enemies sometimes) (player still can't kill enemies...)
+(also for some reason the enemies stop moving forever after going outside the screen once)

 ## Folder Structure